IBM-Cloud/jpetstore-kubernetes/istio/README.md

    ```
    export PATH=$PWD/bin:$PATH
    ```
-   Run `istiocl version` to confirm successful setup.
+   Run `istioctl version` to confirm successful setup.
 Next, deploy the JPetStore sample app into your cluster.

 ## Deploy

 There are two different ways to deploy the two micro-services to your Kubernetes cluster:

 ### Option 1: Deploy with Helm

 1. If a service account has not already been installed for Tiller, install one by pointing to the istio's`PATH`

    ```bash
    # from ~/istio-0.8.0